 Europa-Park – Rust, Germany

-This place accounts for over 100 attractions, including 13 rollercoasters and 15 European areas that will surprise even the most incredulous ones.
+This place has over 100 attractions, including 13 rollercoasters and 15 European areas that will surprise even the most skeptical ones.
 This amusement park is so huge that you will likely not have enough time to encounter everything it offers.
 That’s why you will want to return over and over again, this is an endless adventure!

 Whenever you are there, you can’t miss the Atlantic SuperSplash, afterward you will feel reborn.
 Also, try the Blue Fire Mega coaster, it goes from 0 to 100 km in just 2.5 seconds!